 </script>

-9. Event.x and event.y Problem Description: Under IE, the even object has x and y attributes, but not pageX and pageY attributes; under Firefox, the even object has pageX and pageY attributes, but no x and y attributes.
+9. Event.x and event.y problem description: Under IE, the even object has x and y attributes, but no pageX and pageY attributes; under Firefox, the even object has pageX and pageY attributes, but no x and y attributes.

 Solution: var myX = event.x ? event.x : event.pageX; var myY = event.y ? event.y:event.pageY;

-If you consider question 8, just use myEvent instead of event.
+If you consider the 8th issue, just use myEvent instead of event.

 Solution: Use srcObj = event.srcElement ? event.srcElement : event.target;

-If you consider question 8, just use myEvent instead of event.
+If you consider the 8th issue, just use myEvent instead of event.

 Workaround: Use window.location instead of window.location.href.
 Of course, you can also consider using the location.replace() method.

-Solution: Directly use window.open(pageURL,name,parameters) method to open a new window.
+Solution: Use window.open(pageURL, name, parameters) to open a new window.

 If you need to pass parameters in the child window back to the parent window, you can use window.opener in the child window to access the parent window.
-If you need the parent window to control the child window, use var subWindow = window.open(pageURL,name,parameters); to obtain the newly opened window object.
+If the parent window needs to control the child window, use var subWindow = window.open(pageURL, name, parameters); to obtain the newly opened window object.

-(1) Access the frame object IE: use window.frameId or window.frameName to access the frame object;
+(1) Access the frame object IE: Use window.frameId or window.frameName to access this frame object;

 Firefox: Use window.frameName to access this frame object;

-Solution: Use window.document.getElementById("frameId") uniformly to access this frame object;
+Solution: Use window.document.getElementById("frameId") to access this frame object;

-(2) To switch the frame content, you can use window.document.getElementById("frameId").src = "index.html" or window.frameName.location = "index.html" to switch the frame content in both IE and Firefox;
+(2) Switch frame content In both IE and Firefox, you can use window.document.getElementById("frameId").src = "index.html" or window.frameName.location = "index.html" to switch fram contents of e;

 If you need to pass parameters in the frame back to the parent window, you can use the parent keyword in the frame to access the parent window.

-[Note] This issue has not been actually verified and will be modified after verification.
+[Note] This issue has not been actually verified yet, and will be modified after verification.

-[Note] It has been verified that the above problem does not exist in IE6, Opera9 and FireFox2.
-A simple JS script can access all objects and elements that have been loaded before the script, even if the element has not been loaded yet.
+[Note] It has been proved that the above problems do not exist in IE6, Opera9 and FireFox2.
+A simple JS script can access all objects and elements that have been loaded before the script, even if this element has not been loaded yet.

-Solution: Because both firefox and IE support DOM, obj.parentNode is used to access the parent node of obj.
+Solution: Because both firefox and IE support DOM, obj.parentNode is used to access obj's parent node.

-Description of the problem: Firefox does not support hand, but IE supports pointer.
-Both are hand instructions.
+Problem description: Firefox does not support hand, but ie supports pointer, both are hand-shaped indicators.

-Problem description: innerText works normally in IE, but innerText does not work in FireFox.
+Problem description: innerText works properly in IE, but innerText does not work in FireFox.

 Example: